LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module3/materials/studios/multiplication-exponent/README.md

 ```
 On line 6, the target `clean`  allows you to delete all files ending in .o or called core (more on that soon!), or `expt`.

 Now that we've covered the [Makefile](Makefile.html), let's move on to Part 2.
+(If you're still confused about Makefiles you can check <a href="https://en.wikipedia.org/wiki/Makefile" target="_blank">here</a> for more information.

 ### Part 2
 Your next task should be to create those missing files.
 Let's start with `mult.h`.
 This is the header file for the multiplication function, and should include the function *prototype*.
 A prototype defines what a function uses for its inputs and outputs, but does _not_ define what the function does.
 It is used to tell other parts of your program what kinds of functions are available for use.